Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Introduction

-In this paper we study mirror symmetry from this perspective for hypersurfaces (and complete intersections) in toric varieties.
+In this paper we use this perspective to study mirror symmetry for hypersurfaces (and complete intersections) in toric varieties.
 If $H$ is a smooth hypersurface in a toric variety $V$, then one simple way to construct a closely related K\"ahler manifold with effective first Chern class is to blow up the product $V\times\C$ along the codimension~2 submanifold $H\times 0$.
-By a result of Bondal and Orlov \cite{BO}, the derived category of coherent sheaves of the resulting manifold $X$ admits a semi-orthogonal decomposition into subcategories equivalent to $D^b\mathrm{Coh}(H)$ and $D^b\mathrm{Coh}(V\times\C)$; and ideas similar to those of \cite{Smith} can be used to study the Fukaya category of $X$.
+By a result of Bondal and Orlov \cite{BO}, the derived category of coherent sheaves of the resulting manifold $X$ admits a semi-orthogonal decomposition into subcategories equivalent to $D^b\mathrm{Coh}(H)$ and $D^b\mathrm{Coh}(V\times\C)$; and ideas similar to those of \cite{Smith} can be used to study the Fukaya category of $X$, as we explain in Section~\ref{s:backtoH} (cf.~Corollary \ref{cor:functor}).
 Thus, finding a mirror to $X$ is, for many purposes, as good as finding a mirror to $H$.
 Accordingly, our main results concern SYZ mirror symmetry for $X$ and, by a slight modification of the construction, for $H$.
 Along the way we also obtain descriptions of SYZ mirrors to various related spaces.
 These results provide a geometric foundation for mirror constructions that have appeared in the recent literature \cite{Clarke,Katzarkov,KKOY,SeGenus2,Sheridan,AAEKO,GKR}.

 We focus primarily on the case where $V$ is affine, and other cases which can be handled with the same techniques.
 The general case requires more subtle arguments in enumerative geometry, which should be the subject of further investigation.